acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 ##Third idea: rebind another same application

 What i do:
--Send window under all others windows, release the key ² very fast.
+1.Send window under all others windows, release the key ² very fast.
--Send the window to the front, always on top, press less 0.5 second same key.
+1.Send the window to the front, always on top, press less 0.5 second same key.
--Supress simply the always on top of the application, the others on top should appears automatically and immediatly, combine alt and ².
+1.Supress simply the always on top of the application, the others on top should appears automatically and immediatly, combine alt and ².
--Invert groups, soon.
+1.Invert groups, soon.
--Select windows by thumbnails the fastest possible, double press the original tab key.
+1.Select windows by thumbnails the fastest possible, double press the original tab key.
--etc
+1.etc

 What this old app does:
--Cycle though identical windows.
+1.Cycle though identical windows.
--This app add temporal groups.
+1.This app add temporal groups.

 Easy Window Switcher , wincycle.exe, Located in \%AppData%\Local\NeoSmart Technologies\wincycle\

-This other application can do a similar approach, but i needed rewrite the shortcut to make it works cause the key for my country is not convertible with modifiers as it use already one modifier key, example `ctrl+`` and `´` need 2 modifiers or 1, this last application permit to cycle the same windows of the same application, notepad compatible, 0 config, it should change in main european main countries, but maybe you can find it for you, for belgium it is ` backtick but it is well triggered by their application, faster than a uncompiled .ahk file, really fast and usefully accessible, the ideal is forward it to this:
+This other application can do a similar approach, but i needed rewrite the shortcut to make it works cause the key for my country is not convertible with modifiers as it use already one modifier key, example ctrl+` and ` need 2 modifiers or 1, this last application permit to cycle the same windows of the same application, notepad compatible, 0 config, it should change in main european main countries, but maybe you can find it for you, for belgium it is ` backtick but it is well triggered by their application, faster than a uncompiled .ahk file, really fast and usefully accessible, the ideal is forward it to this: